Director, Board of Directors, Past President, 2017-2018, for Estrella Warbirds Museum

-Ren was born in Pensacola, FL where his Dad was a flight instructor.
-The next several years were spent in California because Ren Jr. was West Coast Navy.
-This was followed by three years in Japan (NAS Atsugi) and then onto Northern Virginia.
-Ren graduated from high school in Fairfax County, Virginia followed by college at the American University, Washington, DC where he matriculated cum laude with a degree in anthropology and a minor in linguistics and archeology.
+Ren was born in Pensacola, FL where his dad was a Navy flight instructor.
+The next several years were spent in California followed by three years in Japan (NAS Atsugi).
+The family then moved to Northern Virginia where graduated from high school and college (The American University).

-One day after completing government service, Ren joined PhaseOne Communications in Los Angeles as the Executive Vice President.
-PhaseOne Communications was a research company that used and built upon an analytical model developed by the Political Warfare Executive during WW II to forecast target audience response to communications.
-Ren was employee #11.
-During the next nine years, Ren grew the company to 70 employees and increased revenues by a factor of ten.
-In 2012, Ren was the President and CEO of PhaseOne when it was acquired by a Lockheed Martin subsidiary.
-Rather than accept reassignment to Washington, DC with the new owner, Ren and his wife moved to the Central Coast in late 2012.
+Ren then joined PhaseOne Communications in Los Angeles which used a proprietary analytical methodology (originally developed by the Political Warfare Executive during WW II) to forecast target audience response to communications.
+During the next nine years, Ren grew a company of 11 employees to 70 and increased revenues ten-fold.
+In February 2012 PhaseOne was acquired by a subsidiary of Lockheed Martin, and Ren and his wife Toni relocated to the Central Coast.

 Ren and Toni now live on ten acres southwest of Paso Robles.
 Older son Chris works for the Regional Transit Authority and makes guitar effects pedals.
 Younger son Tim is a reporter for NBC News.
 Tim, wife Freda, and their two kids Roxie and Felix live aboard a 50 foot trawler berthed in Alameda.